 Tokyo, such a diverse and eclectic food and wine city!
-In this guide you will find some of the best wine bars and wine restaurants in town, selected by our Tokyo ambassador Seju Yang.
+In this guide you will find some of the best wine bars and wine restaurants in town, all selected by Melinda Joe and Seju Yang.

 Phone: +81 3-3669-7988